Surely nothing can be more exciting than the run down to the festive Christmas Holiday. Enjoy my articles on this wonderful time of year.

 17. Watch a Christmas Movie

-Get in the mood for the upcoming day by watching some fun Xmas family movies together.
+Get in the mood for the upcoming day by watching some fun Christmas family movies together.
 Pop a coupon inside for the event.
 Why not fix up some popcorn and some delicious hot chocolate too?

 18. Tidy Bedroom and Donate Unwanted Toys